Alm1973/robot-vision-project/README.md

-# Adaptability of Vision-Language Models in Robotic Control Systems
+# Adaptability of VLMs in Robotic Control Systems